Biography

-Holding a BA in Art History from the University of Nevada and an MA in Museum Studies from the University of Oklahoma, Galindo’s methodology prioritizes indigenization and the reclamation of cultural sovereignty through exhibition-making and critical discourse.
+She holds a Bachelor of Arts in Art History from the University of Nevada and a Master of Arts in Museum Studies from the University of Oklahoma.

 Publications